-While ENSDF and ENDF contain a vast quantity of nuclear data, there are significant amounts of nuclear data that are either not contained in them because they “fall between” nuclear structure and nuclear reactions, or they are present in a format that is not well-suited to their use in applications.
-Examples of this include the Atlas of Neutron Resonances [Mug06] which contains neutron capture resonance widths, centroids and cross sections and the Evaluated Gamma Activation File of (EGAF) capture gamma-rays [Fir15] and the Atlas of Inelastic Scattering of Reactor Fast Neutron [Hur18].
-Another very important nuclear data resource for applications is the Reference Input Parameter Library (RIPL) [Cap09] which contains both discrete (distilled from ENSDF) and continuous (Nuclear Level Densities and Gamma-strength function) nuclear structure data needed for accurate reaction modeling.
+While ENSDF and ENDF contain a vast quantity of nuclear data, there are significant amounts of nuclear data that are either not contained in them because they “fall between the cracks” of nuclear structure and nuclear reactions, or they are present in a format that is not well-suited to their use in applications.
+Examples of this include the Atlas of Neutron Resonances [Mug06] which contains neutron capture resonance widths, centroids and cross sections. the Evaluated Gamma Activation File of (EGAF) capture gamma-rays [Fir15], and the Atlas of Inelastic Scattering of Reactor Fast Neutrons [Hur18].
+Another very important nuclear data resource for applications is the Reference Input Parameter Library (RIPL) [Cap09] which contains both discrete (distilled from ENSDF) and continuous (Nuclear Level Densities and gamma-strength function) nuclear structure data needed for accurate reaction modeling.

 The last step in the process involves processing the data into a form suitable for use in a particular application.
 Processing is also needed for the validation of nuclear reaction data using the integral benchmarks described above.
 Another role of processing is in the creation of application-specific databases, such as the Medical Internal Radiation Dose (MIRD) [MIRD] database used to guide medical treatment and diagnosis.

-There are multiple ways to interact with the nuclear data evaluation process along the way, including through web interfaces hosted by the National Nuclear Data Center [NNDC] and the IAEA Nuclear Data Section [IAEA-NDS], a smartphone based application [IAEA-APP] and publication in peer-reviewed journals including Nuclear Data Sheets [NDS] and Atomic Data and Nuclear Data Tables [ATNDT].
-Figure 1 shows the “Nuclear Data Pipeline” that shows the flow of information from measurement through compilation, evaluation and processing together with the ways in which external users utilize the underlying data.
+There are multiple ways to interact with the nuclear data evaluation process along the way, including through web interfaces hosted by the National Nuclear Data Center [NNDC] and the IAEA Nuclear Data Section [IAEA-NDS], a smartphone-based application [IAEA-APP] and publication in peer-reviewed journals including Nuclear Data Sheets [NDS] and Atomic Data and Nuclear Data Tables [ATNDT].
+Figure 1 shows the “Nuclear Data Pipeline” that shows the flow of information from measurement through compilation, evaluation and processing, together with the ways in which external users utilize the underlying data.

-Many different government agencies support in nuclear data evaluation activities, including several components of the Department of Energy National Nuclear Security Agency (DOE-NNSA) and the National Criticality Safety Program (NCSP).
-However, the primary domestic organization responsible for organizing the evaluation process is US Nuclear Data Program (USNDP) in the DOE Nuclear Physics office (DOE-NP).
+Many different government agencies support nuclear data evaluation activities, including several components of the Department of Energy National Nuclear Security Agency (DOE-NNSA) and the National Criticality Safety Program (NCSP).
+However, the primary domestic organization responsible for organizing the evaluation process is the US Nuclear Data Program (USNDP) in the DOE Nuclear Physics office (DOE-NP).
 The USNDP is headquartered at the National Nuclear Data Center at Brookhaven National Lab and includes centers at Argonne, Oak Ridge, Los Alamos and Lawrence Livermore National Labs and joint lab/university programs at North Carolina State University/Triangle University Nuclear Lab, Michigan State University/National Superconducting Cyclotron Lab and the University of California/Lawrence Berkeley National Laboratory.

 International Collaboration

-Much of the work of nuclear data evaluation takes place as a part of international collaborations covered under the Organization of Economic Cooperation and Development (OECD) Nuclear Energy Agency (NEA) and the International Atomic Energy Agency (IAEA).
+Much of the work of nuclear data evaluation takes place as a part of international collaborations covered under the Organization of Economic Cooperation and Development (OECD) and the International Atomic Energy Agency (IAEA).
 The Nuclear Energy Agency (NEA) of the OECD covers the nuclear interests of its 33 member states.
 For nuclear data, the Working Party on Evaluation Coordination is a collaborative effort between the nuclear data library projects from the NEA countries, ENDF/B (US), JENDL (Japan), JEFF (NEA), TENDL (Europe), BROND (Russia) as well as the non-OECD file project CENDL (China).